-Our grantmaking prioritizes a policy and infrastructure approach—supporting the field, rules, and technology that enable an open Internet and protect the public in that environment.
-We do not make grants to: support the instrumentalist use of technology for the social good, including the development of apps, websites, platforms, hackathons, online campaign technology, or other technology products such as ICT for development.
-We do not support computer deployment, education, or training.
+We do not make grants to support the development of apps, websites, platforms, hackathons, online campaign technology, or other technology products.
+We do not support computer deployment, education, intellectual property work, media policy, digital journalism, or training.